What`s new in adrenal cancer research and treatment?

 Research focused on adrenal cancer is currently under way.
 Imaging tests for diagnosing this cancer, medical laboratory tests to more accurately distinguish adenomas from carcinomas, and new treatments are being studied.
 Progress in this research tends to be slow because adrenal cancer is so rare.
 Other studies of more general aspects of cancer that can be applied to adrenal cancers as well as other types of cancers are also being done.

-One ongoing important study is testing the value of mitotane in the treatment of patients with early stage adrenal cancers that have been removed with surgery.
+One ongoing important study (called ADIUVO) is testing the value of mitotane in the treatment of patients with early-stage adrenal cancers that have been removed with surgery.
 The goal of the study is to see if mitotane lowers the chance of the cancer coming back and helps patients live longer.

 Scientists are learning how changes in certain oncogenes and tumor suppressor genes can cause normal adrenal cortex cells to become cancerous.
-Understanding these genetic changes will help doctors develop better methods of diagnosing this disease as well as treatments that are more effective and have fewer side effects than ones currently available.
-Medical centers involved in research may ask their patients for blood samples and about diseases in other family members in order to learn more about adrenal cancer.
+Understanding these genetic changes will help doctors develop better methods to diagnose this disease as well as treatments that are more effective and have fewer side effects than those currently available.
+Medical centers involved in research may ask their patients for blood samples and about diseases in other family members to learn more about adrenal cancer.
 This happens usually as part of studies.
 These studies are different from treatment studies.
 The goal of these studies is to enhance research of this rare cancer, to learn more about how adrenal cancer forms, and in the future find new targets for adrenal cancer therapy.